 Details: Dir.
 Jim Sheridan.
 Perf.
 Daniel Day-Lewis, Emma Thompson, Pete Postelthwaite.
 Universal, 1993.
 Based on the autobiographical book Proved Innocent by Gerry Conlon.

-Synopsis: Gerry Conlon (Day-Lewis) is coerced into confessing to an IRA bombing and spends 14 years in prison trying to prove his innocence.
-His lawyer (Thompson) tries to locate police records, but the chief archivist is not cooperative.
+Synopsis: Gerry Conlon (Daniel Day-Lewis) is coerced into confessing to an IRA bombing and spends 14 years in prison trying to prove his innocence.
+His lawyer (Emma Thompson) tries to locate police records, but the chief archivist is not cooperative.

-Role Call: Alan Barry as Archivist Jenkins—Anti-Social Male Librarian; Liam O’Callaghan as Archivist 2—Information Provider (male)
+Role Call: Alan Barry as Archivist Jenkins—Anti-Social Librarian; Liam O’Callaghan as Archivist 2—Information Provider (male)

 Details: Dir.
 Hector Bobenco.
 Perf.
 Jack Nicholson, Meryl Streep, Carroll Baker, Fred Gwynne, Tom Waits.
 TriStar, 1987.
 Based on the novel by William Kennedy.

-Synopsis: During Halloween 1938, a homeless drifter (Nicholson) returns to his home town and meets a ex-radio singer (Streep) who’s sick and homeless.
+Synopsis: In 1938, a homeless drifter (Nicholson) returns to his home town and meets an ex-radio singer (Meryl Streep) who’s sick and homeless.
 In one scene, Streep tries to sleep in the library and then gets into an argument with a woman who recognizes her.
-The librarian shushes her and throws her out of the library.
+The librarian shushes and ejects her from the library.

 Role Call: Bethel Leslie as Librarian—Spinster Librarian